eager-dev/eagerx/docs/guide/developer_guide/bridge/bridge_node.rst

 *********

 We will start by creating a file called `bridge.py <https://github.com/eager-dev/eagerx_ode/blob/master/eagerx_ode/bridge.py>`_.
-Here we will define the *OdeBridge*, which will be a subclass of the :mod:`~eagerx.core.entities.Bridge` class.
+Here we will define the *OdeBridge*, which will be a subclass of the :class:`~eagerx.core.entities.Bridge` class.
 This class has six abstract methods:

-* :func:`~eagerx.core.entities.Bridge.spec`, here we will specify the *OdeBridge*'s parameters in a configuration :mod:`~eagerx.core.specs.BridgeSpec` object.
+* :func:`~eagerx.core.entities.Bridge.spec`, here we will specify the *OdeBridge*'s parameters in a configuration :class:`~eagerx.core.specs.BridgeSpec` object.
 * :func:`~eagerx.core.entities.Bridge.initialize`, here we determine how the *OdeBridge* initializes using the specification that is created in the :func:`~eagerx.core.entities.Bridge.spec` function..
 * :func:`~eagerx.core.entities.Bridge.add_object`, here we will specify how objects are added.
 * :func:`~eagerx.core.entities.Bridge.pre_reset`, here we prepare a reset of the *OdeBridge*.